Senzoku District

 "Under Longstreet's bunk."

-McGowan fetched the broom from behind the refrigerator and crept back into the room.
-He glided up to the foot of Longstreet's bed, crouched and squinted into the musty darkness.
-He cocked back the broom over his shoulder like Jack Nicklaus teeing off at the Masters.
+McGowan fetched a broom from behind the refrigerator.
+He crept up to the foot of Longstreet’s bed, crouched and squinted into the musty darkness.
+He cocked the broom over his shoulder like Jack Nicklaus teeing off at the Masters.

-"Yeah, dead meat."
-McGowan took a step back and swung the broom down like a driving wood.
-The broom bristles swished through the air and across the linoleum in a wide arc.
-Lint exploded into a dusty cloud.
-The cockroach shot out between Mac's feet.
-It had a good jump and plenty of traction, but moving across open ground, it was caught in the crossfire.
+“Yeah.
+Dead meat.”
+McGowan took a step back and swung the broom.
+The bristles swished across the linoleum in a wide arc.
+Lint exploded in a dusty cloud.
+The cockroach shot out between Mac’s feet.
+It had a good jump and plenty of traction, but moving across open ground it was caught in the crossfire.

 Chadwick shouted, "Five o'clock!"

-"Aha!"
-McGowan pivoted neatly and flicked his wrists down in a vicious slap shot.
-The cockroach hummed through the air like a greasy oreo cookie, ricocheted off the front of the stove and splattered against the cinder block wall facing the sink.
+“Aha!”
+McGowan pivoted neatly and flicked his wrists in a vicious slap shot.
+The cockroach hummed through the air like a greasy Oreo cookie, ricocheted off the front of the stove and splattered against the cinder block wall facing the sink.

 "Good shot!"
 Thackeray called out.
 Chadwick applauded.